Auto actions

 A poll action allows you to check the status of an earlier asynchronous REST call.

-You can use poll actions to check the status of a prior REST Call operation, for example an action that you expect to take a long time to complete.
+You can use poll actions to check the status of a prior REST call operation – for example, an action that you expect to take a long time to complete.
 You specify success and/or failure conditions for the step that needs to be completed before continuing.
 You can also use a poll action to wait for a process to finish before processing a quality gate.

 Admins can set the following properties, whose thresholds indicate a failed step:

-• Number of polling attempts, by default 30.
+• Number of polling attempts (default: 30).

 • Request timeout.